-The new Focus mode will be a gamechanger in how you use your iPhone, or rather, not use it when you’re busy.
+The new Focus mode in iOS 15 will be a gamechanger in how you use your iPhone, or rather, not use it when you're busy.

 Apple’s annual event, the Worldwide Developer’s Conference, is officially underway.
 Just like every year, it has kicked off with exciting new releases.
 Apple announced and showcased the new and upcoming iOS 15, iPadOS 15, macOS Monterey, and watchOS 8.
 And to say that the whole community is buzzed and excited would be putting things too plainly.

 All the new releases will be coming in the fall for the public.
 But the developer beta profile is already available.
 And the public beta isn’t that far away.

 But FOMO is a real rabbit hole.
 And if you’re here, chances are, you’ve already fallen down it and installed iOS 15 beta.
 If you do happen to be one of the early birds, there are a lot of new things to discover.
 Even though changes in iOS 15 aren’t as grand as iOS 14, you’d find that the new updates are still pretty exciting.